adviksakhare18-del/Advik--Testing-shock-functions/README.md

 - A **logistic inverse**: `ln(x / 1 - x)`, derived as the inverse CDF of the logistic distribution
 - A **scaled tangent**: `γ · tan(πx − π/2)`, whose inverse derivative yields the Lorentz (Cauchy) distribution

-All three shock functions are implemented in Excel with a 500-run Monte Carlo simulation across 11-day prediction horizons for MSFT and TSLA, using the GBM discretisation:
+All three shock functions are implemented in Excel with a 500-run Monte Carlo simulation across 11-day prediction horizons for MSFT and TSLA, using the discretised version of the GBM Stochastic Differential Equation.

 $$S_{t+1} = S_t \cdot \exp\left[\left(\mu - \frac{\sigma^2}{2}\right)\Delta t + \sigma\sqrt{\Delta t}\, Z\right]$$